MicrochipTech/RNBD451_ARDUINO_BLE_GAS_LEAKAGE/README.md

 ## 4. Hardware Setup<a name="step4">

-- Connect the RNBD451 Module to the Mikro BUS 1 and LPG Click to the Mikro BUS 2 of the Arduino UNO click SHIELD as shown below.
+- Connect the RNBD451 Add On Board to the Mikro BUS 1 ,LPG Click to the Mikro BUS 2 of the Arduino UNO click SHIELD and mount the Arduino UNO click SHIELD on top of the Arduino Zero as shown below.

 ![](docs/hardware.png)